evilsoft/crocks/docs/src/pages/docs/monoids/Assign.md

 Assign a ~> b -> Boolean
 ```

-Used to compare the underlying values of (2) `Assign` instances for equality by value, equals takes any given argument and returns `true` if the passed argument is a `Assign` with an underlying value equal to the underlying value of the `Assign` the method is being called on.
-If the passed argument is not a `Assign` or the underlying values are not equal, equals will return `false`.
+Used to compare the underlying values of (2) `Assign` instances for equality by
+value, equals takes any given argument and returns `true` if the passed argument
+is an `Assign` with an underlying value equal to the underlying value of
+the `Assign` the method is being called on.
+If the passed argument is not
+an `Assign` or the underlying values are not equal, equals will return `false`.

 ```javascript
 import Assign from 'crocks/Assign'